ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 // Option4: via a static method on the tasklike class MyTasklike
 {
-   [EditorBrowsable(EditorBrowsableState.Never)] public static BuilderType GetBuilder();
+   [EditorBrowsable(EditorBrowsableState.Never)] public static BuilderType GetAsyncMethodBuilder();
 }
 ```
 Option2 has the slight benefit of being able to specify a builder even when you're returning the existing `Task`.
 But it's worse for the typical `ValueTask` usecase because it requires you to type out the attribute every single time you want to return `ValueTask`.
 It also doesn't work with lambdas, which don't have a place to hang that attribute.

-Option3 is ugly.
-We could live with that ugliness if it was useful to extend third-party tasklike types, but experience is that the implementation of the builder and the tasklike are closely related, so closely that it's not feasible to build someone else's tasklike.
-So the ugliness isn't merited.
+Option3 is ugly for expecting you to invoke an extension method on a null `this`, but does let you produce third-party types such as `IAsyncAction` or `IObservable`.

+I'm wary of Option3 it's hard to implement: it means that the question of whether something is *tasklike* is no longer a property of the type itself, but is instead the result of an extension member lookup in a given context.
+It would mean that context has to be threaded through a lot of places that it isn't threaded through now.
-Option3 has the slight advantage of not requiring `TasklikeAttribute` to be defined somewhere.

-Option4 is probably the most elegant.
-I should have gone with that instead of the attribute.
+Options 3 and 4 have the slight advantage of not requiring `TasklikeAttribute` to be defined somewhere.
+They're also the most flexible about the generic arity of the builder: it need not be exactly the same as that of the tasklike.

+I've adopted Option4 because it's cleanest.
+The prototype also supports Option1, for sake of experimentation.

+## Discuss: AwaitOnCompleted in the tasklike's builder?

+**Question:** Why does a tasklike's own builder decide how to implement `AwaitOnCompleted` and `AwaitUnsafeOnCompleted`?

+*Option1:* We could say that a tasklike's builder is solely a **Tasklike completion source**, with methods `SetResult` and `SetException`; the job of `Await*OnCompleted` is delicate, and security critical, and shouldn't be up to each individual builder to re-implement.

+*Option2:* We could say that a tasklike's builder has to deal with `Await*OnCompleted` as well.

+I picked Option2.
+I'm not really aware whether there are security implications to this.
+But it feels like good flexibility that a custom tasklike can control what happens before and after each await.
+I think we need expert advice on this matter.

 ## Discuss: genericity of tasklike and builder

-**Question.** Why do you need a non-generic `MyBuilder` to build a non-generic `MyTask`?
-And why do you need an arity-1 `MyBuilder<T>` to build an arity-1 `MyTask<T>`?
-Why can't we be more flexible about arities?

-**Question.** Why can't we write `[Tasklike(typeof(MyBuilder<object>))] MyTask` and use an instantiated `MyBuilder<object>` as the builder-type for building a non-generic tasklike `MyTask`?
+**Question.** Can we have a builder with method `SetResult(T value)`, i.e. allowing a `return` statement with operand type `T`, even though it's for an async method whose return type is `Tasklike<U>` for some different `U`?

-*These two things might be possible for top-level methods, but they don't work with lambdas and type inference.
+*This  might be possible for top-level methods, but it doesn't work with lambdas and type inference.
 Let's spell out the related question about type inference:*

 **Question.** When the compiler does generic type inference with the argument `async()=>{return 3;}` being passed to a method `void f(Func<MyTask<T>> lambda)`, how does it go from `3` to `int` to `T = int` ?